-The Department of Psychology offers both a major and a minor in psychology, as well as a concentration in behavioral neuroscience and services and a gerontology certificate program.
+The Department of Psychology offers both a major and a minor in psychology, as well as concentrations in behavioral neuroscience and forensics.
+It also services a gerontology certificate program.

-A major in psychology offers students a thorough foundation in research design/ methodology and statistics.
-In addition, psychology majors will be exposed to the major content areas in psychology, specifically basic principles of learning and experimental psychology, developmental and social psychology, and areas in clinical assessment.
+A major in psychology offers students a thorough foundation in research design and data analysis.
+In addition, psychology majors will have the opportunity to study the major content areas in psychology, including the basic principles of learning, experimental psychology, developmental psychology, social psychology, and areas in abnormal and clinical psychology.
 Graduates with the Bachelor of Science in psychology often seek employment with mental health and social service agencies.
 In addition, many psychology majors pursue graduate degrees to prepare for careers in teaching, research, counseling and consulting.

-Students by offered extensive and varied opportunities for integrative experiential learning, including faculty/student collaborative research and community-based internships.
+Students are offered extensive and varied opportunities for integrative experiential learning, including faculty/student collaborative research and community-based internships.

 The Student Experience